 Conditional approval means the PGCB approved their applications, but they essentially have a checklist of things they need to do, including a mandatory testing period, before they can go live.
-Mohegan Sun Pocono and Mount Airy are conditionally approved, while The Meadows and Live! still need to present sports betting plans before PGCB.
+Live! plans to launch online sports betting well ahead of its planned December 2020 opening.

 The lowdown on sports betting in PA

 Do I have to live in Pennsylvania to bet?

 No. All you have to do is be physically located in the state.
 PA sports betting apps use geolocation technology to make sure you are within state lines when you bet.
 Though you can cash out your account from a different state, you can’t place bets.

 How old do I have to be to sports bet in PA?

 You must be 21 years and older, the same age for casino gaming.

 Is it hard to get money on a PA online betting app?